mhoc/ubuntu-2004-oddities/README.md

 - First startup of any Snap application on clean boot can take 10 to 15 seconds.
 Subsequent startups tend to be faster.

+- `node:12.19.0` (latest in `12/stable` channel on 2021-01-13 despite a high severity CVE in `12.20.0` discovered last week): running `mocha` on an internal, relatively typical nodejs application causes many tests to fail due to 2 second timeout.
+No issue on any other platform, or in non-Snap nodejs.

 ## Non-Snap-Related App Issues

+- Andorid Studio (both Snap and .tar.gz from Google): fails to start Android virtual machines, with the error "process was killed".

+- Firefox: refuses to play most web videos, despite all closed-source third-party super-duper-install options being selected on system install (e.g. Twitch, YouTube).
+Installing the `libavcodec-extra` via `apt` resolves this.

-- Steam (installed via .deb from https://steampowered.com/) refused to launch after initial install.
+- Steam (installed via .deb from https://steampowered.com/): refused to launch after initial install.
 Hard reboot fixes.

-- Andorid Studio (both Snap and .tar.gz from Google) fails to start Android virtual machines, with the error "process was killed".

-- Default "Videos" application cannot play some `.mkv` files which VLC is fully capable of playing.
+- Videos: Cannot play some `.mkv` files which VLC is fully capable of playing; window appears for a split second before disappearing.

-- Firefox refuses to play most web videos, despite all cloud-source third-party super-duper-install options being selected on system install (e.g. Twitch, YouTube).
-Installing the `libavcodec-extra` via `apt` resolves this.